Frequently Asked Questions

 How can I purchase from the farm?

-In four ways.
 First, you can come to the farm to purchase items directly.
-We are open on Thursdays and Fridays from 12 - 4.
+We are open on Fridays from 12 - 4.
 You can also email to request another specific pickup time.
-Note that we are NEVER OPEN on Sundays or Wednesdays.
-Second, you can visit one of the farmer's markets we will be attending in 2015: Bryn Mawr (Sat from 9 - 1), Chestnut Hill (Sat from 9 - 1) or Kennett Square (Fridays from 3 - 6)
+Second, you can visit one of the farmer's markets we will be attending in 2022: Bryn Mawr (Sat from 9 - 1), Chestnut Hill (Sat from 9 - 1).

 Are your meats / produce organic?